ranafi/exposed_vs_protected_skin/README.md

 4. **make_pathway_analysis_inputs.R** -- prepares input files for PSEA, GSEA, and Enrichr pathway analyses.

 5. **supplementary_tables.R** -- prepares supplementary tables, which are lists of genes and their rhythmic parameters that fall into several different categories.
-Combined supplementary table Excel spreadsheet is available in ```Results/supplementary_tables/supplementary_tables.xlsx```.
+Combined supplementary table Excel spreadsheet is available in ```results/supplementary_tables/supplementary_tables.xlsx```.

+6. **timeseries_plots.R** -- generates timeseries expression plots with fit Cosinor curves used in figures.

+7. **fig[1-7,S1].R** --